Youssef535/Crypto-Cap/README.md

 Crypto Cap is a clone of CoinCap and it's a light weight web app  trying to make it a better version.
+You can login to your account and recieve last notifications and last crypto, NFT news.

 ### Built With